Brazilian GP: Max Verstappen wins epic as Hamilton, Ferraris crash

 The main beneficiary of that finish was Gasly, previously axed by Red Bull, who celebrated his first F1 podium with a brilliant second place for Toro Rosso, their best result since Vettel's Monza victory in 2008.

-Sainz also has a first top-three finish, giving McLaren their first since 2014.
+Sainz also has a first top-three finish, giving McLaren their first podium since 2014.

 The day belonged to Verstappen, who was superb throughout, but Brazil provided so many more talking points and heroes.